resslerruntime/overledger-sdk-javascript/README.md

 ##### Return Value

-This function returns `undefined`
+This function has no return value.

 #### Get Account
-This function get the default account for the specified blockchain from the SDK
+This function gets the default account for the specified blockchain from the SDK
 Usage: `overledger.dlts.[dlt].account`

 ##### Return Value